Updated on February 4th, 2026 by Felix Martinez

 Sysco is also on the exclusive list of Dividend Kings, a group of stocks with 50+ consecutive years of dividend increases.

-While returns will likely be boosted by an expanding valuation multiple, they will primarily be driven through earnings growth and dividends.
+While returns will likely be boosted by an expanding valuation multiple, they will primarily be driven by earnings growth and dividends.
 As a result, we rate SYY stock a buy at the current price.

 If you are interested in finding more high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful: